-We’ve emphasized in many of our posts the importance of good communication with your college student.
+We’ve emphasized in many of our articles the importance of good communication with your college student.
 We think this is such an important topic that we’re planning a series of posts in the next few weeks with some communication suggestions.
 In the meantime, thinking not only about how you communicate, but also when and where you communicate may be helpful – especially if your student may be headed home for a break.
 You might enhance your chances of a good conversation – or doom it – simply by choosing your time and place carefully.
 Of course, there’s no exact answer for everyone.
 Knowing your student, and thinking about your family dynamic makes all of the difference.
 But here’s some food for thought.

 Some possible good times and places for a conversation